 We use the vibrant chimichurri sauce as a marinade and topping for the grilled beef.

-Argentina is known for its cuisine packed with flavor that you can't resist and mainly consists of food dripping in a delicious sauce.
+Argentina is known for its cuisine, packed with flavor that you can't resist, and mainly consists of food dripping in a delicious sauce.

 Grilled meat is commonly served in many households daily, and the chimichurri sauce gives it a powerful flavor punch.

 This dish originated in the countryside of Argentina, Uruguay, and Colombia.
-There are two versions of the chimichurri sauce: a green (chimichurri Verde) and a red (chimichurri Rojo) version.

 In the Land of Silver, where grilled meat (asado) is a form of art, chimichurri sauce is an essential condiment and doubles as a marinade.